TobiasBg/WP-Table-Reloaded/readme.txt

 Tags: html,table,editor,csv,import,export,excel,widget,admin,sidebar
 Requires at least: 2.5
 Tested up to: 2.8
-Stable tag: 1.1
+Stable tag: 1.2

-This plugin allows you to create and easily manage tables in your WP's admin-area.
-A comfortable backend allows an easy manipulation of table data.
-You can then include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
+WP-Table Reloaded enables you to create and manage tables in your WP’s admin area.
+No HTML knowledge is needed.
+A comfortable backend allows to easily edit table data.
+You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Tables can be imported and exported from/to CSV, XML and HTML.

 == Description ==

-This plugin allows you to create and easily manage tables in the admin-area of WordPress.
-A comfortable backend allows an easy manipulation of table data.
-You can then include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
+WP-Table Reloaded enables you to create and manage tables in your WP’s admin area.
+No HTML knowledge is needed.
+A comfortable backend allows to easily edit table data.
+You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Tables can be imported and exported from/to CSV, XML and HTML.

 The plugin is a completely rewritten and extended version of Alex Rabe's "wp-Table" and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
 You may also have both plugins installed at the same time and you can also import your tables from the wp-Table plugin!